magento/merchdocs/src/customers/account-company-users.md

 - Define roles and permissions, and assign users to roles

+{:.bs-callout-info}
+Company users can be _Added/Edited/Removed_ only by the company administrator.
+The removal cannot be reversed as the user is removed from the company structure.

 ## Add company users

 1. From the storefront, sign in to your account as the company administrator.